so that my imprisonment in the cause of Christ has become well known throughout the whole praetorian guard and to everyone else,Philippians 1:13(NASB)

-Paul had to endure many severe hardships and unjust imprisonments in his service to Christ, but we discover that his response to the difficulties and injustices that stalked his life - display a deep understanding of God's greater plan for his life and a godly joy in his heart - knowing that his own hardships would be used for the glory of God and to forward the good news of the gospel of grace, to a lost and dying world.
+Paul had to endure many severe hardships and unjust imprisonments in his service to Christ, but we discover that his response to the difficulties and injustices that stalked his life display a deep understanding of God's greater plan for his life.
+Paul had such a godly joy in his heart that he knew his own hardships would be used for the glory of God and to forward the good news of the gospel of grace to a lost and dying world.

-His prison witness had become so widespread that all his fellow-inmates together with the prison jailers and all the palace guards from the Cesar's own household, had come to know the reason for Paul's imprisonment, and had heard the good news of the glorious gospel of grace.
-And so he joyfully announces that: everyone here, including the whole palace guard, knows that I am in chains because of Christ.
+His prison witness had become so widespread that all his fellow-inmates, together with the prison jailers and all the palace guards from the Cesar's own household, had come to know the reason for Paul's imprisonment and had heard the good news of the glorious gospel of grace.
+And so he joyfully announces: "Everyone here, including the whole palace guard, knows that I am in chains because of Christ."

-Heavenly Father, I pray that I may become so one with my Saviour that I learn to entrust every situation into Your hands - (no matter how difficult or distressing it may be), knowing that all things in life only serve to advacne the gospel of Christ to Your praise and glory.
-I pray also that I may learn to rejoice in all things, knowing that there is nothing that can touch my life that You cannot use to further the good news of the gospel of grace to a dying world in need of a Saviour - this I ask in Jesus precious name, AMEN.
+Heavenly Father, I pray that I may become so 'one with my Saviour', that I learn to entrust every situation into His hands, no matter how difficult or distressing it may be.
+Help me remember that all things in life serve to advance the gospel of Christ, to Your praise and glory.
+May I learn to rejoice in all things, knowing that there is nothing that can touch my life that You cannot use to further the good news of the gospel of grace to a dying world in need of a Saviour.
+This I ask in Jesus' precious name, AMEN.